Kristina01111000/MemoryGame/README.md

 to do:

-- have a game reset button
+- make game reset button work
 - add timer
-  - current timer function prevents the game board from loading
+  - need to figure out how to use 2 intervals at the same time, otherwise the second piece flips too quickly to see when clicked
 - fix the shuffle method, its not good
   - fisher yates shuffle method not allowing game board to load, figure it out later